TUDelft-MUDE/2024-files/content/GA_2_2/README.md

 conda activate mude-base
 conda install ipympl
 ```
-Remember to install before running your notebook.
+Remember to install _before_ running your notebook.
 If you did not do this, you may have to restart the kernel in your notebook.

 ## Task Overview

-...
+You may be able to divide work on the last two questions once the derivation and determination of boundary conditions is complete.
+Note that the first question in particular is essential exam practice and every group member should be able to complete it individually.

 **End of file.**